×

 When we asked people living in Funchal what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Funchal is generally relaxed and enjoyable.
 The city offers a warm climate year-round, making it an attractive destination for those who enjoy outdoor activities.
 The cost of living is relatively low compared to other European cities, which is a big plus for digital nomads.
 Funchal is known for its friendly locals who are welcoming to foreigners, making it easy for expats to integrate into the local community.
 The city is also safe, with low crime rates, which adds to the peace of mind for those living there.
 The city offers a good balance between city life and nature, with beautiful beaches, mountains, and gardens within easy reach.
 This makes it an ideal location for those who enjoy hiking, swimming, or simply relaxing in beautiful surroundings.
 For digital nomads, Funchal offers reliable internet connectivity and a number of coworking spaces.
 The city also has a good public transportation system, making it easy to get around.
 The food in Funchal is another highlight, with a variety of fresh seafood, local fruits, and traditional Portuguese dishes to enjoy.
 The city also has a vibrant nightlife, with a range of bars and clubs to choose from.
 One potential challenge for expats and digital nomads in Funchal could be the language barrier, as Portuguese is the main language spoken.
 However, English is widely spoken in tourist areas and among younger generations.
-Overall, Funchal offers a high quality of life for expats and digital nomads, with its warm climate, friendly locals, low cost of living, and beautiful surroundings," wrote a member in Funchal.
+Overall, Funchal offers a high quality of life for expats and digital nomads, with its warm climate, friendly locals, low cost of living, and beautiful surroundings," said one expat who made the move to Funchal.

 Portugal Residency Advisors